dineshcorp/linuxdocs/Nginx Default File For SSL Installation.md

-# Nginx Default Server Configuration For SSL
+# Nginx Default Configuration For SSL Installation

 This document provides the default configuration file for an Nginx server, along with detailed explanations for each directive.